max-the-mage/BruteRotateGui/README.md

 ## How to get

-* Download the zip file from [HockeyApp](https://rink.hockeyapp.net/apps/42af31455afd4767aa161653daca0c31/app_versions/4 "Download") here.
+* Download the BruteRotateGui.exe from [here](https://drive.google.com/open?id=1lSPawAgLfs2JHGUl8Qjt01nS_8EJzU2G)
-* Extract the folder to wherever you would like
+* Save it somewhere memorable
-* Run `BruteRotateGui.exe` in the folder
+* Run the exe
-* If not prompted, please install .NET runtime 4.6.1 from [here](https://www.microsoft.com/en-ca/download/details.aspx?id=49981).

 ## How to use